Breaking Down the Stigma

-If you or a loved one has Alzheimer’s disease, here’s how sharing your experience can help reduce the stigma around it:1,2,3,4
+If you or a loved one has Alzheimer’s disease, here are ways to help reduce stigma and promote understanding:1,2,3,4

 Be open about your diagnosis.